saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - yield is a function and not keyword.

 ### Coroutines and reactive extensions in kotlin
-- Types are non null by default in kotlin
-- var name: String = null #non billable string.
-- 14:54 : does null has a type.
-Are there different type of nulls.
-- Pair(1,"a") == 1 to "a".

-### vararg parameter

-### Spread operator
-- `*`:  Converts list to sequence of individual items.

 ### Sealed classes
 - list.filterNotNull() vs. String.orEmpty()